 - One bedroom for each couple or named tenant if you are not a couple

-- One bedroom for up to two dependant children under 10 regardless of gender
+- One bedroom for up to two dependent children under 10 regardless of gender

-- One bedroom for up to two dependant children under 16 of the same gender
+- One bedroom for up to two dependent children under 16 of the same gender

 - One bedroom for any couple or single person aged 16 or over